HIDGlobalDocs/style-guide/docs/a-to-z/i/internet-of-things-iot.md

 # Internet of Things (IoT)

 Note the capitalization.
 Spell out on the first mention unless you're sure that your audience knows the term or *IoT* appears as part of a Microsoft product name.
-On subsequent mentions, use the abbreviation *IoT.*
+On subsequent mentions, use the abbreviation *IoT*.

 Include *the* with the spelled-out term but not the acronym.